Skip to Content

 In terms of design application, it is flexible as it offers a variety of sizes and styles which suits different needs and preferences.
 The spaces in between lattice fences also provide a place for attaching decor or for growing plants freely.
 Lattice fences are also easy to install and can be a two day “Do it Yourself” project.
 It is easy to work with and is not as labor and time intensive as other fence designs.

-Low end wood lattice fences typically cost $2 to $5 per linear foot while quality wood lattice fences cost $8 to $20 per linear foot.
+Low-end wood trellis fences typically cost $2 to $5 per linear foot while quality wood openwork fences cost $8 to $20 per linear foot.
 Low end plastic fences can cost anywhere from $1.50 to $3.50 per linear foot while high quality vinyl fences costs around $12 to $24 per linear foot.

 Types of Lattice Fences

-Lattice fences usually come in different styles namely the criss cross, square hatch, spindle, horizontal and open weave design.
-The crisscross lattice is the most common design which is characterized by thin slats are arranged in a diagonal or diamond pattern.
+Crisscross fences usually come in different styles namely the criss-cross, square hatch, spindle, horizontal and open weave design.
+The crisscross design is the most common design which is characterized by thin slats are arranged in a diagonal or diamond pattern.

-Another type is the spindle lattice design which is composed of “spindles” or vertical slats in an upright pattern, while the horizontal lattice has slats which lay flat The open weave lattice has a bigger design which makes it highly appropriate as trellis for climbing vines and flowers in gardens and gazebos.
+Another type is the spindle grid design, which is composed of “spindles” or vertical slats in an upright pattern, while the horizontal grid has slats which lay flat.
+The open weave grid has a bigger design, which makes it highly appropriate as a trellis for climbing vines and flowers in gardens and gazebos.

-Lattice fences may either be framed or unframed, may be a full screen or a topper for an existing fence.
+Grid pattern fences may either be framed or unframed, and there may be a full screen or a topper for an existing fence.
 Other design options include straight, scalloped or arched.
-Its size may range anywhere from 3 feet to 8 feet in height and 4 feet to feet wide, while the spacing in between the slats can go anywhere from 20 millimeters to 68 millimeters, with a typical average clearance of 40 millimeters.
-Finishes usually depend on the type of material used but it is usually painted, stained, unfinished (for wood) or powder coated (for metal).
+Its size may range anywhere from 3 feet to 8 feet in height and 4 feet to feet wide.

-To summarize, here is the overall assessment of the significant factors and features of a lattice fence:
+To summarize, here is the overall assessment of the significant factors and features of a trellis guard:

 • Design and Aesthetic Appeal – Good